nau/scalus/README.md

 Plutarch is very low-level.
 Use it when you need precise control over a script generation.

 Scalus aimes to be a better version of all the above.

+- You can actually reuse Scala code for your validator, frontend and backend!
+The goal that PlutusTx failed to achieve.

+- You can use existing Scala libraries for testing, including ScalaCheck and ScalaTest.

+- Scalus leverages all the development tools that Scala has, including IntelliJ Idea, VSCode, sbt, even GitHub CoPilot and ChatGPT!
+No need to learn new tools and languages.

+- Debugger!
+It works!

 - Scalus allows only a limited subset of Scala, that can be reasonably efficiently compiled to UPLC without bloating the code.